 Access to credit lets small business owners acquire inventory and equipment, hire new employees, weather seasonal fluctuations and expand.
 Establishing and building business credit is an important task for any business that isn’t prepared to pay cash for anything it needs.
 The job calls for filling out some paperwork and a strong focus on paying back any borrowed funds.
 Fortunately, becoming creditworthy is within the capability of most small businesses if they approach the job in the right way.
+Work with a financial advisor to help ensure you are handling your firm’s credit wisely.

 Steps to Establish Business Credit